DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 Hermione knew she was stretching in vain hope, that there was a fraction of a chance that any of this could be fixed, truly fixed, none the less by her.
 But she had to hope.
 She had to believe things could change.

 She entered the room cautiously.
 It was overrun with wreckage from their previous battle; hundreds of shelves that once towered to the ceiling were now knocked over, shards of glass and debris littering the floor.
 There didn't seem to be any Death Eaters anymore, not even unconscious ones; they were likely still fighting the rest of the Order.
 Her eyes scanned the room frantically as her head buzzed with adrenaline.
 This could be it.
 She could change it.
-She could prevent tonight, prevent the horrors that had happened.
+It was foolish, but there was a one in a million chance it could work.
+She could prevent this, prevent the horrors that had happened.

 But how would you change it? a voice whispered in her mind.
 What could you do?

-Her eyes fell to the jumbled mess she'd been digging for, and her heart spiraled in despair.
+Her eyes fell to the broken mess she'd been digging for, and her heart spiraled in despair.

 "No!" she said vehemently, gripping her hair in anger.
-She'd already known, of course, but the reality of it never settled with her.
+She'd already known, already guessed of course, but seeing the reality of it and having her hopes dashed was still painful.

 All of the Time-Turners were irreversibly destroyed.

 She traced the chain of the pendant delicately, tears welling in her eyes, though it took much restraint to prevent them from falling.
-Taking a steadying breath, she continued to watch with sadness as the cabinet repaired and destroyed itself in an interminable dance.
+Taking a steadying breath, she continued to watch with quiet despair as the cabinet repaired and destroyed itself in an interminable dance.

 She did not know how long she sat there until a gentle hand brushed against her shoulder.
 She jumped and turned around, only to see the kind blue eyes of Dumbledore.